Jsparrow/jsparrow.github.io/docs/rules/override-annotation.md

 description:
     This rule adds the '@Override' annotation to methods overriding or implementing parent class methods.
-tags: ["Free", "Java 6", "Readability", "Coding Conventions"]
+tags: ["Free", "Java 6", "Readability", "Coding Conventions", "Marker"]
 ---

 # Use @Override Annotation